andrmoel/astronomy-bundle-php/README.md

 <a name="sunrise"></a>
 ### Sunrise, sunset and upper culmination

-**Example**: Calculate sunrise, sunset and upper culmination for Berlin, Germany for 17 May 2019
+Calculate sunrise, sunset and upper culmination of the sun on 17 May 2019 in Berlin:

 ```php
 $dateTime = new DateTime('2019-05-17');